-ps command, or by examining the
+ps command or examine the

-|Use Recent OS Version||
+|M1006||Use Recent OS Version||

 Android 7 and later iOS versions introduced changes that prevent applications from performing Process Discovery without elevated privileges.

 |DS0041||Application Vetting||API Calls||